Kia Rio hatchback

 - Eco-friendly tyres reduce comfort

-"The Kia Rio is a cheap and green supermini rival for the Ford Fiesta."
+"The Kia Rio is a cheap and green supermini rival for the Ford Fiesta.
+It has the best warranty in its class and is quiet on the motorway."

 MPG, running costs & CO2